maciosz/HERON/README.md

 ##### --debug-prefix

 If you chose `--debug` option, you can provide here some prefix for the result files.
- In particular, the prefix can contain desired path where I should save the results, e.g. `../intermediate_results/my_prefix`.
+ In particular, the prefix can contain a desired path where I should save the results, e.g. `../intermediate_results/my_prefix`.
- If you don't specify this argument, I will create  directory `[output_prefix]_results` and I will save the results there, without any prefix.
+ If you don't specify this argument, I will create a directory `[output_prefix]_results` and I will save the results there, without any prefix.

 ##### -c / --covariance-type